 All HighDroxy products are unscented.

 A slight smell can of course still be perceived, because the ingredients used have their own smell.
 This can - quite subjectively seen - be noticeable or not.

-The slightly aromatic smell of HighDroxy FACE SERUM, for example, is due on the one hand to the highly concentrated mandelic acid and on the other hand to a small portion of the excellently tolerated rosemary extract.
-We use this because of its antioxidant effect.
+The slightly aromatic scent of HighDroxy FACE SERUM for example, is due on the one hand to the highly concentrated mandelic acid and on the other hand to a small portion of the excellently tolerated rosemary extract.
+We use this due to its antioxidant effect.

-And in PORIFY SOLUTION a small amount of rose alcohol is used to preserve one of the active ingredients.
-Together with the cucumber extract, this produces a fresh, slightly grassy scent.
+And in the PORIFY SOLUTION a small amount of rose alcohol is used to preserve one of the active ingredients.
+Together with the cucumber extract, this results in a fresh, slightly grassy scent.